New York Marijuana Laws

 (Selling any amount to a minor - 1-7 years in jail and/or up to $5,000 fine.)

-Note: Again, New York's drug laws are intricately written and requires intensive legal research.
+Note: State laws are always subject to change, usually through statutory changes but sometimes through ballot initiatives or judicial proceedings.
 Contacting a New York drug crime attorney is your best course of action, as well as conducting exhaustive legal research to verify where you fall under the statute.

 - New York Code